Czernin family

 The Czernin family (Černínové z Chudenic; Czernin von und zu Chudenitz) is a Czech noble family that was one of the oldest and most prominent noble families in the Kingdom of Bohemia.
 The family was related to the most distinguished noble families of the region.
+Through matrilinear inheritance, a branch of the family has been integrated into the British nobility, with the title of Baron Howard de Walden currently held by Count Peter Czernin von und zu Chudenitz.

 History

 The family is descended from the clan of "Drslavici", like several other Bohemian families.
 The first known bearer of the family name was Comes and Camerarius regis (1199–1212) Cernin de Chudenic (11??–12??).
 The name of the family refers to the town of Chudenice (German: Chudenitz) in western Bohemia, which was in their possession from the 13th century until 1945.

 On 18 May 1607, the Czernin family was elevated to the Reichsfreiherrenstand with the title of Freiherr von Chudenitz (Baron of Chudenitz; svobodný pán z Chudenic) and, on 15 March 1623, to the Reichsgrafenstand with the title of Reichsgraf von Chudenitz (Count of Chudenitz; hrabě z Chudenic).

 In 1716, Franz Josef, Count Czernin von und zu Chudenitz, received permission from the Emperor to the hereditary title of Regierer des Hauses Neuhaus (Ruler of the House of Hradec).

 Today, most members of the Czernin family live in the Czech Republic, Austria, and the United Kingdom.